swaroop9ai9/raptorfinance/README.md

 # Yahoo Finance Python API

-# This API Supports to retrieve data especially works for NSE/BSE stocks.
+* This API Supports to retrieve data especially works for NSE/BSE stocks.
-# Also can Retrieve Intraday 1min gradualar Data.
+* Also can Retrieve Intraday 1min gradualar Data.

+# Python Installation:
+* Command for installation: 'pip3 install raptorfinance'

 ## Usage

-This command returns a dataframe which can be further modified to add new columns , exported to excel etc
+This command returns a dataframe which can be further modified to add new columns , exported to excel etc from raptorfinance import RaptorFinance
 ``` python
 hdfc = RaptorFinance('HDFC.NS', result_range='1mo', interval='15m', dropna='True').result
 ```